Where to Stay in Singapore: Best Areas and Hotels

 This part of Singapore has some excellent hotels with a particular focus on business travelers since you’re in the heart of the central business district.
 The hotels in the riverside area come in at a mid-to-high-end price, and this isn’t the part of town to stay if you’re a budget traveler.

-Swissotel Merchant Court Singapore is located amidst the entertainment hub of Clarke Quay, Swissotel Merchant Court offers accommodations overlooking the Singapore River.
-It is 300 m to Clarke Quay MRT Station and Clarke Quay Central, while the culturally-rich district of Chinatown and Buddha Tooth Relic Temple are within 1.1 km away.
-The National Gallery Singapore, Victoria Theatre and the Asian Civilisations Museum are 1 km from the property.
+Best luxury hotel: Swissotel Merchant Court Singapore is overlooking the Singapore River and situated in the entertainment hub of Clarke Quay.
+It is within walking distance from Clarke Quay MRT Station and Clarke Quay Central, Chinatown and Buddha Tooth Relic Temple , the National Gallery Singapore, Victoria Theatre, and the Asian Civilisations Museum.

 6. Little India, great budget area in Singapore for Idian cusines